 When your upstairs bathroom is flooded, your ceiling is definitely at risk.
-Bathrooms may flood, especially since they have multiple plumbing fixtures in them that can be the source of water spilling out onto the floor.
+Bathrooms may flood at any time, especially since they have multiple plumbing fixtures in them that can be the source of water spilling out onto the floor.
 If you cannot prevent a flood in your bathroom, you need to understand the potential damage to your house, including the ceiling below the bathroom.

 Ceiling Damage and Repair

-Drywall may become wet to a point and not need to be replaced.
-You may notice a water stain on the ceiling after the drywall has dried out, but you can paint over the stain to restore the look of the ceiling.
-If the drywall becomes wet to the point that it starts to fall down or crack, or if mold starts to grow in it, you need to remove the damaged drywall and patch the hole in the ceiling.
-If the hole is large enough and the patch does not stay in place, place a backing board on the other side of the ceiling so the patch has a surface to cling to.
+However, if the drywall becomes wet to the point that it starts to fall down or crack, or if mold starts to grow in it, you'll need to remove the damaged drywall and patch the hole in the ceiling.
+If the hole is large enough and the patch does not stay in place, place a backerboard on the other side of the ceiling so the patch has a surface to cling to.
 Consult a professional to ascertain the extent of the damage to your drywall.